maxbernard3/ALGOSUP_2022_Project_3_E/Specification/Technical Spec.md

 ### Effects

-An effect to cut the amplitude just dividing the value of the amplitude by an input value to reduce/increase it amplitud
+An effect to cut the amplitude just dividing the value of the amplitude by an input value to reduce/increase it: amplitude/x with x that is an input value for the user

 #### Overdrive
 a function that detect if a point on the waveform is within a certain threshold or not and if it is higher (or lower) than the threshold it set the output as the limit
 ```